-- Look at the Volume: Volume plays an important role in analyzing chart patterns.
+- Look at the Volume: Volume plays an important role in analyzing crypto trend patterns.
 If a breakout occurs on low volume, there’s a risk that it could be a head fake or false breakout.

-- Try It Out First: Consider paper trading to get comfortable with chart patterns before committing actual capital to trading ideas that incorporate them.
+- Try It Out First: Consider paper trading to get comfortable with crypto trend patterns before committing actual capital to trading ideas that incorporate them.

 The Bottom Line